 In our custom frames, your photograph is first glued to a photo grade acid free foam back in a vacuum press.
 This means there will be no bubbles, and your print will never curl within the frame.
 Then the mat is glued to the front of the photograph, again using the vacuum press.
 It is this complete construct that gets sealed into the frame.
 Nothing will ever move and there will never be any dust in your frame.

 The general design

 Retail frames are bound by the most common sizes.
 They have mats that work for sizes up to about A4 but I have not seen any that show off larger pieces of art in a flattering way.
 Mats are generally unbalanced, or too narrow for photographic art.

 Custom frames use custom mats that are perfectly fitted to your photograph.
 You can even have multiple openings to show a series of photographs in the same frame.
 You can also size frames so they will hang as a matched set in your home.

 Choosing frames isn’t as simple as it sounds.
 When you are making small prints for yourself, there are many options out there, and many of them are good.
 Just keep the above factors in mind when choosing a frame.
 When you get enlargements made by us, it is best to let us frame it or go to your local professional framer so that it can be shown off in the best way.

-Valent Lau Photography provides Custom Portrait Photography and is based in South Coogee in Sydney’s Eastern Suburbs.
+Valent Lau Photography provides Custom Portrait Photography in Sydney.
 All art is produced using high quality materials that will stay in top condition for many many years.
 Contact us now and take your first step towards creating some beautiful heirlooms.

 Get 5 Pro Tips to Have the Best Portrait and Family Photos Ever!